 A San Diego Homeowner’s Experience with Rising Home Prices

 We recently worked with a homeowner, Phil, who needed to sell his starter home because his growing family simply needed to upsize for more space.
-When he purchased this home with his wife seven years ago, they intended to fix it up and then resell a few years later.
-But, as life got busy and they had their first two children, cost and time associated with renovating their starter home fell by the wayside.
-This was okay, it just meant that if they listed traditionally on the market, prospective buyers may expect for repairs to be made before closing.
+When he purchased this home with his wife seven years ago, they intended to fix it up and then resell it a few years later.
+But, as life got busy and they had their first two children, the cost and time associated with renovating their starter home fell by the wayside.
+This was okay, it just meant that if they are listed traditionally on the market, prospective buyers may expect repairs to be made before closing.
 He decided that he’d rather avoid the hassle and sell the home to a cash buyer, and still pocket a good chunk of profit for their next home purchase.